mosra/magnum-website/content/blog/backstage/lightweight-stl-compatible-unique-pointer.rst

-I was looking forward to C++ modules to simplify library linking to the point where you just say "this is the library I want to link to" on the command line and it will feed both the linker with correct object code and the compiler with corect imported definitions.
+I was looking forward to C++ modules to simplify library linking to the point where you just say "this is the library I want to link to" on the command line and it will feed both the linker with correct object code and the compiler with correct imported definitions.
 Wishful thinking.

 This is nowhere near that and the speed gains are not *that* significant compared to responsible header hygiene.
 People with bigger codebases are